-- Be careful not to coat the threads.
-You will need some kind of masking scheme or alternately you can blow excess powder off with a gentle puff of compressed air. - Roughen up the surfaces to be coated.
-This will provide the best adhesion.
-Media blasting is best, but a wire brushing process will work. - Ensure that surfaces are absolutely clean before applying the powder.
+- Roughen up the surfaces to be coated.
+This will provide best adhesion.
+Media blasting is best but a wire brushing process will work. - Ensure that surfaces are absolutely clean before applying the powder.
 Solvent washing is a good technique.
 I recommend using acetone to remove any oil or dirt. - Use a polyester TGIC powder for exterior durability.
 Apply about 1.8 to 2.2 mils of coating.
 More than that can result in sags.
 Too little and you may have incomplete coverage. - Make sure the powder is completely cured.
 Follow the curing guidelines of the powder supplier's product data sheet.

-I hope this helps.
+Do you have a question for Joe Powder?
+Email kevinbiller@yahoo.com.
+And be sure to listen to the Ask Joe Powder "Powdcast" for all the latest news, insights and technology in the powder coatings I hope this helps.
 Good luck with your project.
+Joe Powder industry.
+Click here to listen!